hm-lang/core/proposals/README.md

 # Note that even if `tupleType` completely specifies a generic class
 # `someGeneric[x, y, z]: {...}`, we still need to use the spread operator
-# because `someGeneric tupleType` would not be the correct syntax.
+# because `someGeneric tupleType` would not be valid syntax.
 Instead:
 aSpecification: someGeneric[...tupleType]
 ```